syeedal-mashrafi/syeedal-mashrafi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
-Python
+JavaScript & C++
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-Python
+C++
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 DM 'syeedalmashrafi' on Discord
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I like to play Chess, Roblox and Mobile Legends.